-A Vitamin C Serum for skin is a great way to get effective doses of Vitamin C into your skin care routine.
+A good Vitamin C Serum for skin is a great way to get effective doses of collagen boosting Vitamin C into your skin care routine.
 A serum is lighter than a lotion and is often oil free, so it’s a good choice for younger, oily, or acne prone skin types.
-These serums can also contain other beneficial skin vitamins so you get more actives in single products.
+The high concentrations in these products are also proven wrinkle and age spot fighters.

 A good Vitamin C facial serum will list the percentage of Vitamin C either on the package or the website.
 It must contain an effective dose to do any good.
 Many cheap products on the market are useless.

 When choosing the best Vitamin C serum, brand and strength make a big difference.
-Don’t use a serum past it’s expiration date because it can actually cause more damage to your skin.
-Beware of serums that are tinted yellow, as this is a sign the product has degraded.
+Don’t use a serum past its expiration date because it can actually cause more damage to your skin.
+Beware of serums that are intentionally tinted yellow, as this is a sign the product has degraded.

 Do you skin a favor and start using a Vitamin C serum today!